hantsy/jakartaee8-starter-boilerplate/docs/05prod.md

 {"message":"Say Hello to Hantsy at 2020-03-10T16:52:21.332576"}
 ```

+To access it from external requests, you check get the port of the exposed service.

 Get the details of the exposed Service.
+Kubernetes assigned a port to expose the service, here it is 32458.

 ```bash
 $ kubectl describe services/jakartaee8-starter